tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 On an SSD you probably can already observe good speed here (e.g. 5 it/s, that is 1280 samples/s), but on HDD the speed may be just 1 it/s, because we're doing heavy random read on the filesystem (regardless of whether `shuffle` is True).
-Note that for smaller datasets, random read + prefetching is usually enough.

 We'll now add the cheapest pre-processing now to get an ndarray in the end instead of a list (because TensorFlow will need ndarray eventually):